 Finally, as parents we should desire righteousness, first for ourselves, and then for our children.
 A person who is hungering and thirsting for righteousness quite simply cares passionately about doing what is right themselves, and helping other's around them do what is right.
 If this is done in a humble spirit, self-righteousness will be avoided.
 Once again, and sadly, with the turning away from the heavenly Father and His Way, people are like lost sheep not knowing what is right and what is wrong.
 If you have no correct standard (or even consistent standard, let along correct) of right behavior, then how can you possibly seek to hunger and thirst to keep that standard of right-ness?
 In like manner, if you don't have the correct standard of righteousness, how can you possible train your children in that standard?
 The truth is that most people, including religious people, make up their own standards and don't listen carefully to the Light.

 What Does Dishonoring Look Like?

 Again, and sadly, many people in the U.S. culture don't know what it looks like for a child to honor their dad and their mom, as there are so few parent's training their children to honor them any more.
 We have already given the definition of "honoring" above.
-Please understand, though, it is not the children's fault that they are not honoring their parents, but the parents fault due to their turning away from the heavenly Father and His Way.
-No blame can be placed upon children (particularly younger children, ages 2 - 14) who dishonor their parents - instead, the parent's have trained their children to dishonor them.
+Please understand, though, it is not the young children's fault that they are not honoring their parents, but the parents fault due to their turning away from the heavenly Father and His Way.
+No blame can be placed upon young children (younger children, ages 2 - 14) who dishonor their parents - instead, the parent's have trained their children to dishonor them.